How to Keep Grass Growing Under Trees

 Unchecked over the years, soil erosion can expose shallow tree roots.
 Bare soil erodes quickly with no grass roots to hold soil in place.
 Top soil can be hauled in to cover exposed roots, but too much soils can be damaging for the tree.
 Gasses must pass from the air to the roots and from the roots back to the air.
 Too much soil pack can create real problems for the tree, so be careful!
 Some surface roots can also be removed.
 Large surface roots are more for anchorage and with expert help, you may be able to remove a few.
 Always contact an arborist for advice on removing tree roots.

-See Related: Why Grass Won’t Grow Under My Shade Trees
+Why Grass Dies Under Big Shade Trees